yetanalytics/project-persephone/README.md

 ## TODO

-- Complete interface with outside world.
+- Complete interface with outside world (converting JSON to EDN, etc.)
 - Deal with profile-external Templates and Patterns (requires a triple store)
     - Deal with StatementRef properties.
 - Deal with subtleties of reading Statements:
     - Statements MUST be read in timestamp order.
     - Statements have additional grouping requirements given by the `registration` and `subregistration` properties.
+- Perform actual logging (rather than simply printing to the console)
 - Create a demo of the library with a Profile and a set of Statements.

 ## License